Motorcycle wheels throw up dust and grime as we ride. Lots of it ends up on our chains and in our sprockets.

 Wind-powered systems have no way to vary oil flow other than changes in speed and use the same amount of oil irrespective of conditions, offsetting their lower initial cost.

-Expect to get between 1,250 miles and 2000 miles before refilling, depending on riding conditions.
+Depending on riding conditions, expect to get between 1,250 miles and 2000 miles before refilling.

 A chain oiler is not necessarily a must-buy for every rider.
 If you enjoy scrubbing that chain while listening to ACDC every Sunday – please continue.